jschaf/pggen/README.md

 >   those queries
 > - You write application code that calls the methods sqlc generated.

-The primary difference between sqld and sqlc is how sqld generates the Go code. sqlc parses the queries in Go code, using Cgo to call the Postgres parser.c code.
+The primary difference between pggen and sqlc is how pggen generates the Go code. sqlc parses the queries in Go code, using Cgo to call the Postgres parser.c code.
 After parsing, sqlc infers the types of the query parameters and result columns using custom logic in Go.
-In contrast, sqld gets the same type information by running the queries on Postgres and then fetching the type information for Postgres catalog tables.
+In contrast, pggen gets the same type information by running the queries on Postgres and then fetching the type information for Postgres catalog tables.